Skip to Content

 Cocos Island is located about 36 hours by boat off the coast of Costa Rica and was declared a National Park in 1978 and a “Unesco World Natural Heritage Site” in 1997.

-Since 2001 the waters within a radius of 12 nautical miles (22 km) belong to the protected area of the Cocos Island National Park.
+Since 2001 the waters within a radius of 12 nautical miles (22 km) belonged to the protected area of the Cocos Island National Park.
 In contrast to Malpelo Island, Cocos is beautiful and wild.

 When to go